HFC JOURNALISM SCHOLARSHIP

 - U.S. citizen

-- Full-time college student (at least 12 credits undergraduate/non-graduating senior) enrolled at an accredited four-year public or private college/university in Hawaii by the 2020 fall semester
+- Full-time college student (at least 12 credits undergraduate/non-graduating senior) enrolled at an accredited four-year public or private college/university in the United States by the 2021 fall semester (preference is given to local students but mainland students intending to return to Hawaii and work in local media after graduation are encouraged to apply)

 - Journalism, mass communications or media-related major (declared on transcript)